TechAustraliaPartener/decathlon-au-shopify-theme-tech/README.md

    ```
 1. In Mac Terminal navigate to your project's root folder.
 1. Make sure ThemeKit is installed.
 If it's not go to https://shopify.github.io/themekit/
-   - The latest version of ThemeKit will not deploy any Shopify-generated files (e.g. `timber.js.liquid` → `timber.js`) failing the deploy.
-If you run into this challenge, downgrade ThemeKit after installing:
-     ```
-     theme update --version=0.8.2-prerelease
-     ```
 1. There should be a `config.yml.sample` in the root of the project.
 Duplicate this file and name it `config.yml`.
 This will have the default api information for Shopify.
 If you're working on a cloned theme because multiple developers are on the project, this is where you'd update your theme id.
 Make sure `config.yml` is not under version control.
 1. Create a copy of the `.env.sample` file making sure to rename it to `.env`.
 Update the environment variables removing the sample values.
 Make sure the `.env` file is not under version control.
 1. Type the command `npm install` and press enter.
 This will install all node dependencies for the project.